Combing a hedgehog over a field: Introduction

 \textbf{Acknowledgements.} The work of the first author is supported by the DFG research grant AN 1545/4-1 and DFG Heisenberg grant AN 1545/1-1.
 Alexey Ananyevskiy would like to thank Fabien Morel who drew his attention to the problem of the existence of non-vanishing vector fields on a 2-sphere over the dyadic numbers.
 Fabien Morel in turn learned about this problem from Umberto Zannier some time ago.
 This paper grew out of this particular question during the first author's research visit to the University of Duisburg-Essen.

 The second author is supported by the ERC grant QUADAG.
 Marc Levine would like to thank Christopher Deninger, who passed on the problem of the existence of non-vanishing vector fields on a 2-sphere over the dyadic numbers from Umberto Zannier in 2020, as well as Umberto Zannier himself for subsequent discussions.
+We would like to thank the referee for their very helpful comments and suggestions, and we thank Peter M\"uller for kindly allowing us to present his example here.

 Throughout the paper we employ the following notations. \ We will also use the homological notation with

 where $d=\dim X$ and $\omega_X$ is the canonical bundle of $X$.
 We put

 Chow-Witt groups have the following properties that we will use below. \begin{enumerate} \item $\CHW^n(X,L)$ is canonically identified by \cite[Theorem~5.47]{Mor12} with the $n$-th cohomology group of the Rost-Schmid complex